sylhare/Type-on-Strap/README.md

 > Tags are case-sensitive `Tag_nAme` ≠ `tag_name`

-All the tags will be listed in `tags.html` with a link toward the pages or posts.
+All the tags will be listed the tags page with a link toward the pages or posts.
 The Tag page can be hidden with the `hide` option.
 You can remove the icon by removing `icon` (like for the search page).

 ## Advanced